7 epic and unusual things to do in the Black Forest in Germany

-One of my favourite things about travel blogging is putting the spotlight on alternative destinations that you may not have thought about visiting before.
-Next up is the Black Forest in south west Germany, which I recently visited on a road trip adventure with my best friend Naomi.
+If you’re researching Black Forest things to do, you’re in the right place.
 The Black Forest is best known for being the place where many of the Brothers Grimm fairytales were based, so it’s an area that has long been associated with folklore, fairytale and magic.
 It’s also a place of incredibly natural beauty, filled with spectacular waterfalls, expansive lakes, dense forest and mountains.
 For the outdoorsy, there are endless things to do in the Black Forest.
 If you’re looking for an active and crowd-free holiday in Europe, The Black Forest is an outdoor playground.
-Based on my own trip to the Black Forest with The German Tourist Office , here are 7 amazing things to do in The Black Forest.
+Based on my own trip to the Black Forest with The German Tourist Office , here are 7 unusual things to do in The Black Forest.

-7 Amazing Things to do in the Black Forest
+7 Best Unusual Things to do in the Black Forest – Travel Blog

 1. Explore The Charming City of Freiburg